HC15/HearthstoneCSV/README.md

 # HearthstoneCSV
-Generates a CSV file of all collectible Hearthstone cards with different pieces of information
+Generates a CSV file of all Hearthstone cards with information about each card